Goodwin College Cabinet Membership

 Nick Lentino has been with Goodwin College in the Admissions Department since 2002.
 The spirit of the Goodwin community and the students the College serves are the biggest reasons why Nick finds Goodwin to be such a big part of his life.

 Nick grew up in Longmeadow, Massachusetts and graduated from Providence College in 1996.
 He started interning for a local morning radio show shortly after graduation.
 Nick became a producer of two morning shows at Radio 104 in Hartford.
 As exciting as it was to prepare a show to make the morning commute a more enjoyable drive for some in the greater Hartford area, after five years, Nick realized it was time to move on to and find something more rewarding.

 His sister, Tamara Webb, is a Curriculum Director and a Psychology professor at the College and had admissions experience at the time the College was formally a business school named Data Institute.
 She suggested that Nick try getting involved with the Admissions office.
 Since then, Nick has worked as an Admissions Officer, Senior Admissions Officer, Assistant Director of Enrollment, Director of High School Admissions and is now an Assistant Vice President for Enrollment and Director of Admissions at the College.

 Nick got married in October of 2010 to his wife Jennifer and they have a son named Eliot.
 They live in Wethersfield, CT.

-Clifford Thermer, Ed.D., Assistant Vice President for Strategy & Business Development and Department Chair, Social Science, Business, Education, and Manufacturing
+Clifford Thermer, Ed.D., Assistant Vice President for Strategy & Business Development and Department Chair, Business, Management, and Advanced Manufacturing

 Clifford Thermer, Ed.D.